alexc3071/android_app_homework/README.md

   * Saving, editing, and displaying favorited media items
   * etc.

 The backend of the app, which is located in a different repository, was developed using NodeJS and Express.
-The backend server was temporarily hosted on an Amazon Web Server for the duration of the app runtime.
+The backend server was temporarily hosted on a Google Cloud server for the duration of the app runtime.